caplena/knowledge-base/docs/04-05-Multiple-Text-to-Analyze-Columns.md

 ## A Single Text Column

-In case you are analyzing the answers to a single open-ended question from a survey, reviews from a customer review website (such as Google Maps, Apple App Store, Amazon, etc.) or social media feedback, you will have a project with a single text-column to be analyzed.
+In case you are analyzing the answers to a single open-ended question from a survey, reviews from a customer review website (such as Google Maps, Apple App Store, Amazon, etc.) or social media feedback, you will have a project with a single text-column.
 Thus, you simply upload your open-ended data together with your auxiliary data columns (these can be any additional variables such as ID, ratings, demographics, dates, countries, etc.) that you like to use for analysis, filtering, and segmentation.

 ## Multiple Text Columns